SachinKalsi/blog/category/ml/_posts/2018-03-05-how-to-handle-missing-values-in-dataset?.md

 |   4  |  10  | 0|  2  |  90  |  <span style="color:red">None</span>   |

 Now using an algorithm like KNN, we can predict the missed values.

+## 5. Removal of feature:

+If a feature contains too much of missed values, then it is better to remove the feature because the feature is not making any **\*sense\*** & it is not adding any value

 ___